reelyactive/chickadee/README.md

       }
     }

+#### Query strings

+The following query string parameter is supported:
+- include _to include only a specific property in the returned device_

+For example GET /context/device/fee150bada55/2?include=dynamb would return the specified device, and include _only_ its dynamb property, if any.

-### GET /context/directory/{directory}
+### GET /context/directory/{directory}[?]

-Retrieve the context of all active devices with (and within) the given _directory_.
+Retrieve the context of all active devices with (and within) the given _directory_, with optional query string.
 As directories are hierarchical, specifying the directory _parc_ would include all subdirectories such as _parc:office_ and _parc:lounge_.

 #### Example request